-NEW Learning Community Council (LCC)
+Learning Community Council (LCC)

 The Learning Community Council is comprised of undergraduate students committed to giving back to the Learning Community Program through deeper involvement with promotion and recruitment, events, and project management.
 Students on the LCC serve on Committees which focus on key aspects of the Learning Community experience and require students with a myriad of interests and skill sets.
-LCC Members also staff and run Learning Community wide events, attend Open Houses, and work on projects vital to the continued success of the LC Program.
+LCC Members also staff and run Learning Community wide events like Open Houses, and work on projects vital to the continued success of the LC Program.
 This opportunity provides students with a larger network of Learning Community peers, opportunities for innovative thinking, leadership growth and development, insight into the Learning Community experience and its operations, and more!

 Learning Community Executive Council (LCEC)